Blog

 A career in malware analysis can follow several progression paths, allowing individuals to specialize and advance in their chosen areas.
 Some possible career progression paths include:

-- Senior Malware Analyst: Experienced malware analysts may take on senior roles, mentoring junior analysts, leading incident response teams, and conducting advanced research.
+- Senior Malware Analyst: Experienced Malware Analysis Training and Certification may take on senior roles, mentoring junior analysts, leading incident response teams, and conducting advanced research.

 - Security Architect: Security architects design and implement comprehensive security solutions for organizations.
 They may specialize in malware defense strategies.